The Anglo-Boer War Museum

 Did you know?

 The Anglo-Boer War featured the first use of concentration camps during wartime.

-The Anglo-Boer War Museum in Bloemfontein commemorates the Anglo-Boer War (now called the South African War) of 1899-1902, an inevitable conflict given the clash between the imperialism of Britain and the nationalism of the Boers of the Transvaal and Orange Free State republics.
+The Anglo-Boer War Museum in Bloemfontein commemorates the Anglo-Boer War (now called the South African War) of 1899 to 1902, an inevitable conflict given the clash between the imperialism of Britain and the nationalism of the Boers of the Transvaal and Orange Free State republics.

 While the British had believed that the threat posed by these little states was negligible, the reality was that they were more powerful than most realised.

-This led to calamitous disasters for the British Army at the outset, but by the middle of the war they had annexed the 2 republics.
-That, however, was not the end of the matter as the war entered a bitter 2-year guerilla phase.
+This led to calamitous disasters for the British Army at the outset, but by the middle of the war they had annexed the two republics.
+That, however, was not the end of the matter as the war entered a bitter two-year insurgency.